Back to the blog

 Why It Works in Bullet:

-The Danish Gambit offers explosive development.
-You give up one or two pawns, but your bishops become active missiles pointing at f7 and b7.
-The open lines and diagonal threats are nightmarish in fast games.
+I recommend the Danish Gambit for both sides, it provides tremendous development.
+You sacrifice one or two pawns, but your bishops are active missiles aimed at f7 and b7.
+The open lines and diagonal threats are horrible in fast games.

 Key Continuation: